The Opal card

 Opal Travel app (instant)

-Top up Opal Money in the Opal Travel app and hold the card to your phone (NFC) — the value loads straight away.
+Top up your balance in the Opal Travel app and hold the card to your phone (NFC) — the value loads straight away.

 Station machines